storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

 ## 3. Change Metadata

 The only difference is how you set your metadata.
-Here is an example `ipMetadata`, where the `image.*` is the cover of the song, and `media.*` is the song itself.

-> 📘 Infringement Check
->
+Here is an example:

+* `image.*` is used to display a cover image when your song is registered
-> Note that the fields passed into `media.*` are checked for infringement by our protocol.
+* `media.*` is used for the audio file.
+Also note that the fields passed into `media.*` are checked for infringement by the [🕵️ Story Attestation Service](doc:story-attestation-service).

 ```typescript main.ts
 const ipMetadata = {